-The total number of government bodies that generate revenues from the extractive industry in Germany stem directly from the payment flows that were defined for this fourth D-EITI report.
+The total number of government bodies that generate revenues from the extractive industry in Germany stem directly from the payment flows that were defined for this fifth D-EITI report.
 However, due to the federal structure of the administration in Germany, no central recording of the relevant payment flows is possible.

-The following government agencies receive revenues from the extractive industry:
+The following individual government agencies are responsible for:

-- Corporate tax: the responsible tax offices at the respective company site - Mine site and extraction royalties: the responsible mining authorities of the Federal States in which the approved/licensed site is located - Trade tax: the municipalities in the territory of which the taxable operating facilities are located - Lease payments and payments to improve the infrastructure: government agencies at State or municipal level, depending on the type of payment v.
+- Corporate tax: the responsible tax offices at the respective headquarters of the companies - Mining and extraction royalties: the responsible mining authorities of the Federal States in which the approved/licensed site is located - Trade tax: the municipalities in the territory of which the taxable operating facilities are located - Lease payments and payments to improve the infrastructure: government agencies at State or municipal level, depending on the type of payment v.
 Managing tax secrecy

-The EITI reporting encompasses tax data, including payment flows relating to corporate tax and trade tax, which are subject to tax secrecy pursuant to §§ 30 ff.
-AO (German Tax Code, see the comments in Chapter 4.c.).
-In the course of the preparation of the EITI report, the payment flows to government agencies as reported by the companies were prepared and disclosed.
+The EITI reporting encompasses tax data, viz. payment flows relating to corporate tax and trade tax, which are subject to tax secrecy pursuant to §§ 30 ff. of the German Tax Code (AO) (cf. the comments in Chapter 4.c.).
+In the course of the preparation of the EITI report, the payment flows reported by the companies and received by government agencies were prepared and disclosed.
 This usage of tax-relevant data is only permissible if the taxpayer, i.e. the respective company, expressly agrees (§ 30 (4) No. 3 AO).
 The data collection templates ensure that this consent is obtained from each company for the purpose of publishing the data in the context of EITI reporting.